s3b1R/IoT-Thermostat/README.md

 # IoT-Thermostat
 Turning on and off a myStrom WiFi Switch, depending on the measured Temperatur with a DS18B20 temperature sensor on a Raspberry Pi.

-I wrote this code as practical work in the module IoT during the course NDS HF Applikationsentwicklung

 ---